-- Employees must not use any prohibited drug or non prescribed steroid in any FRNSW workplace or premise (including in any FRNSW vehicle or appliance). - Employees must not report to work, or be at work, with concentrations of any prohibited drug in their body systems at or above the cut-off level for that drug, as prescribed by the relevant Australian Standard. - Employees are not permitted in the workplace, whether on or off duty, while under the influence of prohibited drugs, this includes any designated station where sleeping accommodation or arrangements have been made for the purposes of overnight stay.
+- Employees must not use any prohibited drug or non prescribed steroid in any FRNSW workplace or premise (including in any FRNSW vehicle or appliance). - Employees must not report to work, or be at work, with concentrations of any prohibited drug in their body systems at or above the cut-off level for that drug, as prescribed by the relevant Australian Standard in the table below.